Effects of Brexit on European intellectual property rights in the UK

 There are no costs or further examinations for this.
 If a generation of a corresponding UK law is not desired, you must actively object to it.

-For pending applications of the above-mentioned IP rights, which will be registered only after the Brexit (i.e. after January 31, 2020), corresponding UK IP rights can be applied for within 9 months after the withdrawal date, i.e. until October 31, 2020, by claiming the priority dates of the European or international IP rights or the European designation.
+For applications of the above-mentioned IP rights still pending on 1 January 2021 corresponding UK IP rights can be applied for within 9 months after the end of the transition period, thus until September 30, 2021, by claiming the priority dates of the European or international IP rights or the European designation.
 The application date is kept.

-For applications made after the Brexit, a separate application for a corresponding national property right must be filed.
+For new applications in 2021 a separate application for a corresponding UK national property right must be filed.
 This can be done directly with the UK IPO or via an international trade mark or design application with the WIPO.

 Furthermore, license agreements and delimitation agreements which concern Union trade marks or Community designs or relate to the territory of the EU should be examined and possibly adapted.